Asia

 Birding Asia

-The Fat Birder has seen just a little of the east.
-I found that Mai Po is glorious; Thailand has huge dense cities and almost pristine National Parks, Malaya still has some great birding forests but they are under great threat from loggers, Sri Lanka’s endemics are sometimes hard to find but the search is through beautiful landscapes and India is rich culturally as well as in terms of its birding spectacle.
-With a large proportion of the world’s bird families and some wonderfully diverse habitat there should be more to see on the world wide web – over the last few years it has certainly grown as birding, and particularly photographing birds has taken off with some of the very best bird photographers to be found there.
+Malaysia still has some great birding forests but they are under great threat from loggers, Sri Lanka’s endemics are sometimes hard to find but the search is through beautiful landscapes and India is rich culturally as well as in terms of its birding spectacle.
+With a large proportion of the world’s bird families and some wonderfully diverse habitat there plenty for birders to hope to see.
+Over the last few years birding as a hobby has grown in some countries like Malaysia many of whom are also keenly photographing birds.
+China’s vast country also have more birders and birding tourism is growing with a number of home-grown birding companies to choose from.
+The vast steppes of Mongolia in the north have their particular special birds as do the jungles of Borneo and the forests of colder northern countries.

 This page is sponsored by Rockjumper Birding Tours